 The prospective rocks are buried more than 100m below the surface and there was previously insufficient geological information to attract explorers into the area.
-The area also attracted six applications from four companies for co-funding in the 2020 round of the Geophysics and Drilling Collaborations program.
+The area also attracted seven applications from six companies for co-funding in the 2021 round of the Geophysics and Drilling Collaborations program.

 A major component of new geoscience information for the area is the co-investment in extensive new data acquisition with Geoscience Australia under the Commonwealth’s Exploring for the Future program designed to investigate the minerals and energy potential beneath the soils of the Barkly Tableland.
 New data acquisition includes gravity, magnetotelluric, reflection and passive seismic, geochemistry and hydrogeochemistry.
 Recently released data and information from the Exploring for the Future program can be found on the Geoscience Australia website.

-A stratigraphic drilling program in the Barkly and Gulf regions through the Program 3 National Drilling Initiative under the MinEx CRC has been designed to test new concepts from data derived from the Exploring for the Future program.
-Drilling has been completed.
-Results will released throughout 2021.
+Successful stratigraphic drilling programs have been completed in in the Barkly and Gulf regions under the MinEx CRC.
+The programs were designed to test new concepts from data derived from the Exploring for the Future program.

 New regional-scale geological mapping by NTGS of outcropping geology in the Lawn Hill Platform and South Nicholson Basin, focusing on the Mount Drummond 1:250 000 sheet area integrating mapping with new geochronology and new seismic data acquired from EFTF.